mateoespinosa/rem/README.md

 ## Credits

-TODO: link to paper and authors

 A lot of the code and structure of the project is strongly based on the work in this repository: https://github.com/sumaiyah/DNN-RE.
+This has been summarized in the publication ["REM: An Integrative Rule Extraction Methodology for Explainable Data Analysis in Healthcare
+"](https://www.medrxiv.org/content/10.1101/2021.01.25.21250459v1.full) by Shams et al.

 ## Setup